rafaeltuelho/jboss-eap-managed-on-docker/README.md

 ---
 ## Prereqs

-Before start ensure your environment is suitable for this setup!
+Before starting ensure your environment is suitable for this setup!
 ### Common reqs:
  * At least 6 gb of Mem.
 RAM available
  * At least 10 gb of disk available
- * Docker engine installed
+ * Docker Engine installed
  * Docker Compose installed

 ### For Linux systems:
  * Firewall service running
- * PLEASE add your `$USER` to the docker's system group:
+ * PLEASE, add your `$USER` to the docker's system group:

 ```
   sudo groupadd docker